Tinkeng-Divin/Science-Made-Easy/README.md

 # Science-Made-Easy
-The Science MAde Easy is a website use to help studenyts havong difficulties in Science subjects(STEM) making this more easier and  clear.
+The Science Made Easy is a website use to help students having difficulties in Science subjects(STEM) making this more easier and  clear.